alanmitchell/bmon/docs/source/writing-periodic-scripts.rst

    that future calls only extract newer data.
 (Note that storing the same sensor reading multiple times in BMON does *not* cause an error.)
-*  The values returned by ``run()`` are displayed in the Django Admin interface, so are useful for deubgging script problems or displaying status messages.
+*  The values returned by ``run()`` are displayed in the Django Admin interface, so are useful for debugging script problems or displaying status messages.
 The values appear in the ``Script results in YAML form`` field on the form used to configure the Periodic Script.
-The exception to this are the values that appear in the special ``hidden`` key in the return dictionary; they are not displated in the configuration form, but are passed to the next call to the ``run()`` function.
+The exception to this are the values that appear in the special ``hidden`` key in the return dictionary; they are not displayed in the configuration form, but are passed to the next call to the ``run()`` function.
 This feature is useful for storing authorization keys that should not be readily viewed by the System Administrator.
 The feature is also useful if some of the return values from the script would be confusing or not useful if viewed in the System Admin interface.
-*  Sensor readings acquired by the Periodic Script can be returned in the special ``readings`` key in the return dictionary, and these readings will be automically stored in the BMON sensor reading database (more detail later).
+*  Sensor readings acquired by the Periodic Script can be returned in the special ``readings`` key in the return dictionary, and these readings will be automatically stored in the BMON sensor reading database (more detail later).
 *  A list of Script Parameter names can be returned in the special ``delete_params`` key, and these parameters will automatically be deleted from the ``Script Parameters in YAML form`` input on the Periodic Script configuration form.
 This can useful for